PLEASE NOTE:

 The European Space Agency's Space Science Department will provide

 information on meteor numbers to ESOC every 15 minutes.
-Using this data
+Using

 and radar counts from other sources, ESOC will be able to issue a